What are the 6 best exercises anybody can do?

 Modify these movements where required, but honestly, no more excuses…it’s time to get moving and start living the life you want instead of the one you’re still complaining about.

-What’s the biggest challenge keeping you from exercising?
+What’s the biggest challenge keeping you from exercising right now?

-Which of the ‘6 best exercises anybody can do’ is your favourite?
+Which of these ‘6 best exercises anybody can do’ is your favourite?

 Leave us a comment!